procore/documentation/tutorials/tutorial_wbs.md

 ## WBS Comparison with Legacy Financial Resources

 Existing integrations that rely on the current set of legacy financial line item resources will eventually need to be updated to adopt the WBS resources.
+The following sections cover the differences between the legacy resources and WBS.
+View the [WBS Primer for Partners and Integrators]({{ site.baseurl }}/assets/static/WBS_Primer_V1_03.31.2022.pdf) for detailed information.

 ### Cost Codes and Cost Types